andis854/matrix_rdn_det/README.md

 ~/.local/lib/python3.10/site-packages/ # Example of a common path.
 ```

-To find the available search paths, type the following in a Python terminal.
+To find the available search paths, type the following commands in a Python terminal.
 ```Python
 >>> import sys
 >>> sys.path